Hecodie/RefinedAmmo-BaseMod/README.md

 # RefinedAmmo BaseMod
 This mod adds 8 new ammo types and 4 turrets that use them.
+This mod can be fully used on any map with standard ore generation.

 ## Planned
 Artillery will be added in the future.